global-container-format/gcf-spec/README.md

 ## Bugs, Feedback and Further Information

 File an issue on the [GitHub repository](https://github.com/global-container-format/gcf-spec).
 Before doing so, read the [FAQ](FAQ.md) to see if your question was already answered.

-If you are interested in upcoming features, check the [roadmap](./roadmap.md).